Want to start off Wall Street’s busy season on the right foot? Try these classic investing books.

 If you’re like me, you love to read a good book.
 But, not just any book will do.
-Not one of those saccharine, written-by-formula books that we’ve all been tempted by at a (pre-pandemic) airport bookstore, but real books, written by the top minds in the investing world.
+Not one of those saccharine, written-by-formula books that we’ve all been tempted by at an airport bookstore, but real books, written by the top minds in the investing world.
 Books that engage our minds, that make us think, that show us different perspectives, and make us better investors.

 Below are some of my favorite investing books (I’ve read all of them).
 The list includes some classics that were written long ago but are still remarkably relevant for investors of all types today.